 Through the UBC Learning Exchange, MRAi "seeks to improve access to academic research and community-generated materials with a focus on Vancouver’s Downtown Eastside (DTES).”
 Discover faculty-based articles and other materials.

 “The Peter Wall Institute for Advanced Studies at the University of British Columbia (UBC) provides opportunities for world-class scholars to explore innovative research questions in a vibrant, collegial milieu spanning all disciplines.”

-Launched in 2015 by the Canadian Association of Research Libraries (CARL), “Portage is a national, library-based research data management network that coalesces initiatives in research data management to build capacity and to coordinate activities better."
+Launched in 2015 by the Canadian Association of Research Libraries (CARL), "Portage is a “national, library-based research data management network that coalesces initiatives in research data management to build capacity and to coordinate activities better."
 Read white papers authored in French and English by Portage expert groups.

-This project “is designed to engage students of Punjabi and Punjabi Canadian history at UBC in the collection of oral histories within the Punjabi Canadian community of greater Vancouver”.
+Led by the UBC Department of Asian Studies, this project “is designed to engage students of Punjabi and Punjabi Canadian history at UBC in the collection of oral histories within the Punjabi Canadian community of greater Vancouver”.
 Oral histories and interviews filmed by both the faculty member and undergraduate students (2 streams) and video files with transcripts.